interkosmos/fortran-lmdb/README.md

 ### Make

 If GNU Fortran is used to build the interface library, select the build target depending on your operating system.

 On FreeBSD:

 ```
 $ make freebsd
 ```

-On Linux, instead:
+On Linux:

 ```
 $ make linux